Andy112/ikenna-portfolio/projects/choristera.md

 # 📱 Choristera

-Choristera is a event and media management app designed for music groups (choirs, bands, artists) for organizing and managing their events and media files.
+Choristera is an event and media management app designed for music groups (choirs, bands, artists) for organizing and managing their events and media files.
 ---

 ## 📸 Screenshots